kristoff-it/GSoC-2014-OBF/_posts/2014-07-19-vcf-import-completed.md

 Well for now I'll leave it at that and come back to it once the rest is done.
 Or maybe I'll be lucky and someone <del>with more masochistic tendencies than me</del> will have already submitted a patch.

-I'm very satisfied about how this script came out.
+I'm very satisfied about how this script came to be.
 The only (quite marginal, I believe) performance improvements that might be applied are:

 * Group records in chunks to lower any trashing that might derive from lock contention between multiple threads trying to push/pull items from the same queue.